yellowmessenger/documentation/docs/platform_concepts/studio/journeys.md

 ---
-title: Let's start with Journeys
+title: Getting Started With Flows/ Journey
 sidebar_label: Journeys
 ---

-# Flows and Journey (Studio)

 In this document, we discuss: